One of the most common things I hear from founders is:

 My first thought: what are public service ads? 🥲

-My second thought (as a product grower, not as an Instagram user): I wonder if they actually use it to personalize, or if it’s for other research.
+My second thought (as a product grower, not as an Instagram user): I wonder if they are actually using this to personalize, or if it’s for other research.

 Anyway, what I liked here compared to LinkedIn was:

-• It was easier to see, the gray module didn’t look like a post, thus breaking the mental model of the feed, perhaps leading to a higher response rate
+- It was easier to see, the gray module didn’t look like a post, thus breaking the mental model of the feed, which might lead to a higher response rate

 What I wasn’t so hot on: